Truman State University: Campus

 The campus is located on the south side of Kirksville.
 Truman's main campus is situated around a slightly wooded quadrangle, also known as the "Quad."
 It is two blocks south of the town square, which includes an eight-screen movie theatre and various eateries and shops.

 Notable buildings on campus include Pickler Memorial Library, the Kirk Memorial, the Kirk Building, Magruder Hall, McClain Hall, Baldwin Hall, Violette Hall, Barnett Hall, Ophelia Parrish, Pershing Arena, the Student Union Building and the Recreation Center ("The Rec").
-The oldest building is not Kirk Building, but is instead the purple-doored Physical Plant building located between the Health Services building and Magruder Hall.
+The oldest building is not Kirk Building but is instead the purple-doored Physical Plant building located between the Health Services building and Magruder Hall.

 Pickler Memorial Library was named after Samuel M. Pickler, who donated funds to rebuild the library after it was destroyed by fire in 1924.
 Renovated in 1993, it now houses the main computer lab, as well as approximately 500,000 volumes of various works.
 The front lobby area of Pickler Memorial Library is known as "the Bubble" for its curved glass atrium.

 Kirk Memorial is a small, domed structure near the center of campus.
 The structure is dedicated to John Kirk, the fifth president of the university.
-It formerly housed Truman's debate team and now houses a few administrative offices.
+It is mainly used for special events.
 The Kirk Building was once the university's combined gymnasium and auditorium facility.
-It previously housed the Center for International Education, Student Affairs, Publications and the Department of Sports Information, but has been closed since Fall 2020 and is currently used for storage space.
-Beginning in Summer 2022, the building will undergo a $21 million repair and become a new student and community success center, with a projected completion date of Winter 2024.